hm-lang/core/proposals/README.md

 and similarly for `i8` to `i512`, using two's complement.
 For example, `i8` runs from -128 to 127, inclusive, and `u8(i8(-1))` equals `255`.

+TODO: we probably also can support any number of 64 bits in an integral type, instead of just x2 all the time (e.g., `u192`).

 TODO: can we remove `ordinal` in favor of `count`?
 No, i don't think so;
 we don't want to automatically convert an `index` to a `count` via +- 1, since that would be confusing. e.g., should `count(index(0))` be 1 or 0?  how about `Index := Array count() - 1`. we can do a +-1 with `ordinal`, however, without as much confusion.
+TODO: we probably don't want to do any conversion.  e.g., `ordinal(1)` should always be 1 numerically. and `ordinal(index(1))` shouldn't have weird semantics...

 ## casting between types